russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Dynamic Lists and Selection Statements.md

 ![Screenshot 2024-01-29 at 7.09.22 PM.png](/img/user/Media/Screenshot%202024-01-29%20at%207.09.22%E2%80%AFPM.png)

-You can do that by changing the value of the `feedback` property.
+You can do that by selectively changing the value of the `feedback` property.

 When the user does make a correct guess, be sure to let them know they have won the game.